-Stacey Ray joined Lane Arts Council in November 2016, and has a background as an artist and arts administrator.
-Stacey has worked for the Center for Community Arts & Cultural Policy, Banovich Art, Visions West Gallery, and as Arts and Exhibits Director for Associated Students of Montana State University (ASMSU).
-She interned with Portland Institute for Contemporary Art (PICA), and served as a project manager for ArtCity Eugene and board member for Integrated Arts.
-She recently started the community-based project Unbound: Eugene-Springfield Sketchbook Challenge.
+Stacey Ray joined Lane Arts Council in November 2016, bringing over ten years of experience in arts management and administration.
+Stacey worked for several art galleries, the Center for Community Arts & Cultural Policy, and as Arts and Exhibits Director for Associated Students of Montana State University (ASMSU).
+She served with Portland Institute for Contemporary Art (PICA), ArtCity Eugene and as a board member for Integrated Arts.
+Stacey recently started the community-based project Unbound: Eugene-Springfield Sketchbook Challenge.
 Stacey earned a MS in Arts Management and a certificate in Nonprofit Management from the University of Oregon, a BFA in Studio Art, and BA in Art History from Montana State University.
-Stacey practices her creativity through drawing, writing and playing guitar.
+Stacey practices her creativity through drawing and painting in her sketchbooks, writing and playing guitar.

 Arts Education Program Manager